- About >

-If you would like to access copies of records held by RSPCA WA inspectors relating to their work under the Animal Welfare Act 2002 you will need make an Access Application under the Freedom of Information Act 1992 (FOI Act).
+If you would like to access documents held by RSPCA WA General Inspectors relating to their work under the Animal Welfare Act 2002 you will need to make an Access Application under the Freedom of Information Act 1992 (FOI Act).

-Certain information about the work of RSPCA WA inspectors can be released under the FOI Act.
-This includes some information about their work in response to a cruelty complaint.
+Certain information about the work of RSPCA WA Inspectors can be released under the FOI Act.
+This can include some types of information about their work in response to a cruelty report.

 - certain aspects of law enforcement activities.

-You can lodge an Access Application with RSPCA WA by emailing us at email@example.com stating that you would like to make an FOI Access Application.
-Your email should contain the following:
+You can lodge an Access Application with RSPCA WA by email, stating that you would like to make an FOI Access Application.
+Your email should contain the following –:

-- proof of identity such as a copy of your driver's licence.
+- Proof of your identity such as a copy of your driver's licence.

-In addition, RSPCA WA may impose other fees under the Freedom of Information Regulations 1993 for the costs of processing an Access Application.
-This includes staff time for dealing with the application, and photocopying.
+In some cases, RSPCA WA may impose further charges calculated under the Freedom of Information Regulations 1993 for the costs of processing an Access Application.

-Your Access Application can only be processed once any relevant fees are paid.
+Your Access Application will be processed only once any applicable fees are received.